ivorscott/blog2/content/posts/2019-12-28-ultimate-go-development-with-docker.md

 ## Debugging With VSCode

 Finally let's debug our go api with breakpoint in VSCode using delve.
-If you remember, we already added the .vscode/launch.json file necessary to attach to the delve debugger in the container.
-In addition to this, we also added the delve binaries to our dev stage in the api dockerfile.
-Before we start debugging add the following container service to your docker-compose.yml file.
+If you remember, we already added the `.vscode/launch.json` file necessary to attach to the delve debugger in the container.
+In addition to this, we also added the delve binaries to our dev stage in the api Dockerfile.
+Before we start debugging add the following container service to your `docker-compose.yml` file.

 ```
   debug-api: